This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, click the log group name for which you want to view detailed information.
-You will be taken to the Log Group Detail page.
+3. On the Log Group List page, click the log group name to view detailed information.
+You will be taken to the Log Group Details page.

-Export Log GroupSave log data of the log group to Object Storage
+Export Log GroupStore log group log data in Object Storage

 • Click each tab to view the corresponding information